openforcefield/openforcefield.org/content/community/news/science-updates/bayesian-surrogate-modeling-2021-09-03/index.md

 ## Bayesian posterior sampling is a promising method of exploring parameter space

-Bayesian inference is a paradigm for evaluating parameter sets that naturally incorporates *prior* information and a * likelihood* derived from experimental data into a *posterior* distribution, which can be used as a metric for fitness.
+Bayesian inference is a paradigm for evaluating parameter sets that naturally incorporates *prior* information and a *likelihood* derived from experimental data into a *posterior* distribution, which can be used as a metric for fitness.
 Bayesian inference is of interest to us because of a) the way that it parsimoniously incorporates previous model knowledge, and b) because understanding the whole parameter distribution can find parameter sets that escape local minima.

-The catch, however, is that evaluating a Bayesian parameter distribution generally requires Monte Carlo simulation, and is even more computationally expensive then most optimization schemes.
+The catch, however, is that evaluating a Bayesian posterior distribution generally requires Monte Carlo simulation, and is even more computationally expensive then most optimization schemes.
 So if we want to do Bayesian exploration of a parameter probability distribution, we need a way to speed things up significantly.
 For us, this means we need a much faster way of taking LJ parameter inputs (sigma/rmin_half, epsilon) and getting physical property outputs (densities,